GOP establishment steps up push to block Trump ally in Ariz.

 Yet she rocketed to the top of the field since she walked away from her three-decade television career, declared “journalism is dead” and took a sledgehammer to a pile of TVs.

-She built on the powerful connection she’d formed with viewers in the Phoenix media market over 27 years with the local Fox affiliate and created a uniquely strong bond with the base that propelled Trump to the White House in 2016 and still doesn’t believe he lost in 2020.
+She built on the powerful connection she’d formed with viewers over 27 years in the Phoenix media market and created a uniquely strong bond with the base that propelled Trump to the White House in 2016 and still doesn’t believe he lost in 2020.

 Even Trump seemed impressed by the ovation her name inspired when he mentioned it during a rally in Phoenix last year.
 He endorsed her a short time later.

-Note: This story has been corrected to show Lake worked in the Phoenix media market, rather than the Fox affiliate, for 27 years.